ReactWindows/discussions-and-proposals/proposals/0000-keyboard-apis.md

 ## Motivation

 There are several usecases where end users may interact with `react-native` applications using keyboard.
 These include:
-- iPads and Android tablet devices with attached keyboards
+- iPads and Android tablet devices with attached keyboards or bluetooth keyboards
 - `react-native-windows` apps that will be deployed on PCs and laptop computers
 - `react-native-web` apps that could be used in any end point including Chromebooks, PCs and tablet devices